mauriziopaul/litterDiallel/README.md

 ## Summary

-This package has functions that are useful for reproducing the analysis in the litter diallel manuscript.
+This package has functions that are useful for reproducing the analysis in our litter diallel manuscript.

 ## Installation